Wolfgang Koch

 Biography

-Wolfgang Koch is one of the most important dramatic baritones of the Opernwelt .
+Wolfgang Koch is one of the most important dramatic baritones in the opera world.

-In the 2025/26 season, Wolfgang Koch will perform the title role in Verdi's Falstaff at the Hamburg State Opera, before taking on the role of Wanderer in concert performances of Siegfried in Sydney under Simone Young.
-The Berlin State Opera presents the artist as Telramund in Lohengrin , a role he will also perform in the new production of Lohengrin (Erath/Mallwitz) at the Festspielhaus Baden-Baden At the Bavarian State Opera in Munich he can be heard as Jochanaan in Salome under Thomas Guggeis and at the Wagner Days in Budapest he will play Amfortas ( Parsifal ) under Adam Fischer.
+In the 2025/26 season, he will appear as the title role in Verdi’s Falstaff at the Hamburg State Opera before taking on the role of the Wanderer in concert performances of Siegfried in Sydney under Simone Young.
+The Berlin State Opera will present him as Telramund in Lohengrin, a role he will also perform in the new Lohengrin production (Erath/Mallwitz) at the Festspielhaus Baden-Baden.
+At the Bavarian State Opera in Munich, he will be heard as Jochanaan in Salome under Thomas Guggeis, and at the Wagner Days Budapest he will appear as Amfortas (Parsifal) under Adam Fischer.

-Wolfgang Koch's repertoire includes the great baritone roles of the German and Italian repertoire.
-At the Bavarian State Opera in Munich, he made his role debuts as Alfio and Tonio in the new production of Cavalleria rusticana and I Pagliacci and was also seen again as the Forester (The Cunning Little Vixen) and Telramund (Lohengrin).
-He sang Wotan / Wanderer (Der Ring des Nibelungen) both at the Bayreuth Festival and in Munich under Kirill Petrenko.
-He also sang Hans Sachs (Die Meistersinger von Nürnberg) at the Munich Opera Festival, also under the direction of Kirill Petrenko.
-He has sung Amfortas and Klingsor in Berlin, Munich, Hamburg and at the Salzburg Easter Festival.
-As Borromeo (Palestrina), he celebrated a great personal success under the direction of Christian Thielemann at the Vienna State Opera.
-He made his MET debut in 2019 as Scarpia (Tosca).
-He has appeared as Falstaff at both the Bavarian and Vienna State Operas.
-Wolfgang Koch sang Dallapiccola's Il prigioniero under Kirill Petrenko with the Berlin Philharmonic.
+Wolfgang Koch’s repertoire encompasses the great baritone roles of both the German and Italian traditions.
+At the Bavarian State Opera, he made his role debuts as Alfio and Tonio in the new production of Cavalleria rusticana and I Pagliacci, and also appeared again as the Forester (The Cunning Little Vixen) and Telramund (Lohengrin).
+He has sung Wotan/Wanderer (Der Ring des Nibelungen) both at the Bayreuth Festival and in Munich under Kirill Petrenko.
+As Hans Sachs (Die Meistersinger von Nürnberg), he also performed at the Munich Opera Festival under Petrenko’s direction.
+He has sung Amfortas and Klingsor in Berlin, Munich, Hamburg, and at the Salzburg Easter Festival.
+As Borromeo (Palestrina), he achieved great personal success at the Vienna State Opera under Christian Thielemann.
+He made his debut at the Metropolitan Opera in 2019 as Scarpia (Tosca).
+Koch has also appeared as Falstaff at both the Bavarian and Vienna State Operas.
+He performed Dallapiccola’s Il prigioniero under Kirill Petrenko with the Berlin Philharmonic.

-One of his signature roles is Barak ( Woman Without a Shadow ), which he has sung in a new production at the Vienna State Opera under the direction of Christian Thielemann and in Baden-Baden under Kirill Petrenko.
+One of his signature roles is Barak (Die Frau ohne Schatten), which he has sung in a new production at the Vienna State Opera under Christian Thielemann and under Kirill Petrenko in Baden-Baden.
 He has also performed this role in Berlin, Munich, Hamburg, and at the Salzburg Festival.
-The Bavarian Kammersänger enjoyed great success as Michele in Puccini's Il trittico at the Bavarian State Opera.
-At the Vienna State Opera, he performed the title role in von Einem's opera Dantons Tod in a new production.
-His diverse repertoire also includes Dutchman ( The Flying Dutchman ), Kurwenal ( Tristan and Isolde ), Telramund (Lohengrin), Mandryka ( Arabella ), Count ( Capriccio ), Jochanaan ( Salome ), Pizarro ( Fidelio ), Forester ( The Cunning Little Vixen ), Prometheus ( The Birds ), the title roles in Mathis der Maler and Lear , Borromeo and Morone ( Palestrina ) as well as Doctor Faust by Busoni.
+The Bavarian Kammersänger achieved major acclaim as Michele in Puccini’s Il trittico at the Bavarian State Opera.
+At the Vienna State Opera, he portrayed the title role in a new production of Gottfried von Einem’s Dantons Tod.

-In addition to the above-mentioned houses, Wolfgang Koch has also performed at the Royal Opera House Covent Garden in London, the Opéra de Paris, the San Francisco Opera, the Oper Frankfurt , at the Theater an der Wien and in Tokyo.
+In addition to the aforementioned houses, Wolfgang Koch has performed at the Royal Opera House Covent Garden in London, the Opéra de Paris, the San Francisco Opera, the Oper Frankfurt, the Theater an der Wien, and in Tokyo.

-In addition to his opera activities, Wolfgang Koch is a regular guest on the world's most important concert stages, for example with Schönberg's Jakobsleiter with the Berlin Philharmonic under Kirill Petrenko.
-There are numerous CD and DVD releases, including Der Ring des Nibelungen from Hamburg (Alberich), the productions Lear (Reimann) and Palestrina (Pfitzner) from Frankfurt, Palestrina, Doktor Faust and Lohengrin from Munich, Parsifal and Frau ohne Schatten from Salzburg and Parsifal (Barenboim and Tcherniakov) from Berlin.
+Beyond his operatic work, Wolfgang Koch is a regular guest on the world’s major concert stages, performing, among others, Schönberg’s Die Jakobsleiter with the Berlin Philharmonic under Kirill Petrenko.
+His artistry is documented in numerous CD and DVD releases, including Der Ring des Nibelungen from Hamburg (as Alberich), Lear (Reimann) and Palestrina (Pfitzner) from Frankfurt, Palestrina, Doktor Faust, and Lohengrin from Munich, Parsifal and Die Frau ohne Schatten from Salzburg, and Parsifal (Barenboim and Tcherniakov) from Berlin.

 2025/26